The new U.S. philanthropic chic: bullets to bling

 The sleek, simple line by designer Jessica Mindich has raised more than $20,000 since its debut on November 28, Booker said on The Rachel Maddow Show on MSNBC this week.

-He said the jewellery and buy-back programs are "not a cure-all, but everybody has the power to do something little, something small to make a difference."
+He said the jewelry and buy-back programs are "not a cure-all, but everybody has the power to do something little, something small to make a difference."

-The Caliber Collection is "a series of pieces that embody the gun's transformation from a destructive weapon to a powerful symbol of renewal," the Connecticut-based jewellery maker says on its website JewelryForACause.net.
+The Caliber Collection is "a series of pieces that embody the gun's transformation from a destructive weapon to a powerful symbol of renewal," the Connecticut-based jewelry maker says on its website JewelryForACause.net.